open/close all folders

 - Power Incontinence: Her temporal distortions were essentially uncontrollable on her own, often firing off randomly and leaving her desynched with normal time.
 The chronal accelerator Winston built for her helps to stabilize these powers and allows her to manipulate them more to her will.

-- Precision F-Strike: In her "Punk" and "Ultraviolet" skins Tracer becomes slightly more foul mouthed, calling her enemies "tossers" and "wankers" when she eliminates them; both common (and rather spicy) insults in British slang.
+- Precision F-Strike: In her "Punk" and "Ultraviolet" skins, Tracer becomes slightly more foul-mouthed, calling her enemies "tossers" and "wankers" when she eliminates them; both common (and rather spicy) insults in British slang.
 Surprising, hearing that from whom is probably the most kid-friendly character in Overwatch.

 - Primary-Color Champion: One of the most unambiguously heroic characters on the roster, and she is associated mainly with blue and yellow, with a little red from the Union Jack and her personal decal which both adorn her jacket.

 - Punk Rock: Her "Punk" skin seems to be based around the British version of this trope: pink hair, spiky earrings and leather jacket.
+She was one in her youth, and bonds with a group of omnics over a shared love of punk music.

 - Reality Is Unrealistic: When she was first introduced, many fans, especially British fans, thought Tracer was voiced by an American doing an exaggerated Cockney accent.
 They later learned, to their surprise, that she was voiced by British actress Cara Theobold (although Theobold is from Wakefield in Yorkshire, so she's still putting on an accent).